mattiapicchio/tanstack-demo/README.md

 - Client side data fetching
 - React Compiler
 - Infinite Scrolling with Intersection Observer
-- Error handling and loading states
+- Network Error handling and loading states
 - File based routing

 The project is built with: